Princess Sophia was a teenage bitch. There is no polite or easy way to say it, so why not blurt it out?

 It was winter back in her world, and the frosty crispness of the air hit her the instant she emerged from the tree.
 Sophia had not noticed it in the other direction.
 She checked her bag, half-expecting the small stones to have vanished, but they had not.
 She had three of them.
 She held them in her hand before dropping them back into the bag.
 Only one would be needed.
 She headed back upstairs and back to the loft and mirror.
 The mirror glowed in front of her.
 A shine illuminated from the silvery metal that it seemed to hold deep within.
 “Do you have what I asked?”
 Lilith asked her.

 “I do,” Sophia replied.

 Oh, for the love of all things evil, here we go, Lilith thought.
-“It is true I do not lie,” and it was true.
-Why would she lie when she could avoid or misdirect.
-Besides, she had said, do not, not, can not.
-“So anything we agree now, you will keep your word?”
+“It is true; I do not lie,” and it was somewhat true.
+Why would she lie when she could avoid or misdirect?
+Besides, she had said, ‘do not’, not, ‘can not’.
+“Anything we agree on now, you will keep your word?”
 Sophia asked.

-Then the castle shook, then the ground and finally the world.
+Then the castle shook, then the ground, and finally the world.

 Sophia dashed down the castle stairs once the shaking had stopped.
 She needed to see what had happened.
 She had to see what she had done.
 Horror filled her mind and body.
-It sucked her soul down into the lowest part of her belly and held it there.
+It sucked her soul into the lowest part of her belly and held it there.
 Massive tree branches had breached the castle walls and windows, impaling people upon them.
 They were hanging from the branches like Christmas decorations on a tree.
-Blood dripped along the branches and to the floor.
+Blood dripped along the branches and onto the floor.
 The drips held a brutal and painful fascination.

 “Thank you, Sophia.
 You will never be bothered by anyone in the castle ever again, as I promised.
 Also, as agreed, this will be the last you shall see of me.